collections_bookmark Part of Commander Legends: Battle for Baldur's Gate

 How often is Talisman of Hierarchy drawn in a Commander game?

-What turn does Talisman of Hierarchy usually get cast?
+What turn does Talisman of Hierarchy typically get cast?

-Does casting Talisman of Hierarchy actually help you win?
+Does casting Talisman of Hierarchy improve your win rate?

 Which commanders most commonly run Talisman of Hierarchy?